API Documentation

 plot_overview(mark_suspects=True, **kwargs)[source]

-Plot timeseries with flagged values per applied rule.
+Plot time series with flagged values per applied rule.

 mark_suspects (bool, optional) – mark suspect values with red X, by default True